 Why This Fried Tofu Recipe Works?

-Pan Fried Tofu Ingredients
+Fried Tofu Ingredients

-- Firm or extra firm tofu: You cannot use soft or medium tofu as it will release more water and fall apart.
+- Firm or extra firm tofu: You cannot use soft tofu or medium tofu as it will release more water and fall apart.

 - Soy sauce: I used liquid aminos, you could also use gluten free tamari.

-- Cornstarch: A must ingredient for crispy tofu.
+- Cornstarch: A must ingredient for crispy fried tofu.
 Cornstarch is almost all completely starch which is essential to getting that crispy and browned tofu we desire for this fried tofu recipe.

-- Garlic powder: For flavour otherwise tofu is very plain, remember tofu is a like a sponge and soaks up flavor!
+- Garlic powder: For flavour otherwise tofu is very plain.
+Remember tofu is a like a sponge and soaks up flavor!

 - Olive oil: For frying.